davidzeng0/yasha/docs/Track.md

 	async getStreams(): Promise<TrackStreams>; // resolve streams

+	async fetch(): Promise<Track>; // re-fetch the track

 	get url(): string | null; // url to track

 	equals(other: Track): boolean; // whether two tracks are equal }

+class TrackStream{
+	url: string | null; // url to stream
+	video: boolean; // whether the stream has a video track
+	audio: boolean; // whether the stream has an audio track
+	bitrate: number; // stream bitrate (-1 if unknown)
+	duration: number; // stream duration in seconds (-1 if unknown)
+	container: string; // stream container (mp4, webm, ogg)
+	codecs: string; // stream codecs (opus, aac aka mp4a.40.2, mp3 aka mpeg)

+	getUrl(): Promise<string>; // if stream.url is null, extra steps are required to resolve the stream url. this function returns the resolved url
+}

 class TrackStreams extends Array{
-	volume: number; // the volume this track should be played at }
+	volume: number; // the volume this track should be played at
+	live: boolean; // whether this track is live

+	expired(): boolean; // returns true if it is known that the streams expired maybeExpired(): boolean; // unused
+}

 class TrackResults extends Array{